 I had a mental block about using my real name as an online identity.
 I don’t mean I hid my name before, I just didn’t use it as an online handle, ever.
 It felt weird cause…it’s my actual name, you know?
 It’s on official documents and stuff.
 Then I thought about all the people who do things publicly under their own name in places where they talk about their lives as well as sharing their creative output.
 Like other WRITERS and PHOTOGRAPHERS.
 The more I thought about it, the less sense this mental block made to me and I can only really put it down to having started to use the internet when no-one ever shared their real name, ever.

 I was worried about my future career.
 I mean, I write about some really dark stuff.
-I create some fucked up visual art.
+I create some messed up visual art.
 Basically, I do exactly what lots of other people do who do the same kind of work as me.
 I’m never going to run for public office.
 I’m never going to be responsible for vulnerable populations.
 I’m a self-employed creative person and, to be perfectly honest, if I was meeting with a potential client and they said “I saw that poem you wrote about the couple who get drunk and then fuck and beat the shit out of each other” I’d just be excited that they remembered a specific piece of my work and wanted to talk about it.
-If anyone who is thinking of hiring me chooses not to because they know I’m a pagan witch who reads tarot cards or because I prefer they/them pronouns to she/her pronouns, fuck those people.
 I’m an artist.
 You get what you get and if you don’t want that, you get someone else.

 I couldn’t be bothered.
 Yep, this is an entirely legit reason and possibly the hardest one to get past.
 The thought of figuring out which social media accounts to keep then following all the people I had on the others ones and a lot of hours went into those blogs and is it OK to actually just completely delete something and what will happen and the world might explode and OH MY GODS, THE EXCUSES!
 As it turned out, this whole merging of things took one weekend.
 And it felt incredibly liberating.
 It was like a fresh start in a place that I actually wanted to be in, that I wasn’t still just hanging around in because I’d been there for years and it was easier to stay even though it didn’t spark passion any more.